InnaTasun/star_wars/README.md

 to open project in the browser (http://localhost:3000)

 ### `npm test`
-to start project testing
+to start unit testing with Jest

 ### `npm run test:cypress`
-to start testing with Cypress
+to start integration testing with Cypress

 Please note: